Being the Executor of an Estate is a Thankless Job: Here's How to Do It Well Anyway

 How to be a good executor

-File the will and the death certificate with the probate court to obtain a letter of testamentary, which recognizes you as the executor, a required step before you can take any actions on behalf of the estate.
+Filing the will and the death certificate with the probate court will allow you to obtain a letter of testamentary, which recognizes you as the executor, a required step before you can take any actions on behalf of the estate.

 It's prudent to consult a lawyer specializing in wills and estates.
 "Get counsel," said Bond.
 "Hire an estate planning attorney."

-"Rely on the CPAs and financial advisors," said Bond.
+"Rely on the CPAs and financial advisers," said Bond.
 "You don't want to be the one making the financial decisions."

 Safeguard property.
 Scammers who track obituaries often target vacant homes.
 There are also plenty of examples of adult children or other relatives taking possession of things they perceive as their stuff that doesn't belong to them.
 As a result, it's a good idea to ensure the deceased's home is secure and take the time to photograph all the belongings.

 Prepare for conflicts.
-It's not uncommon for siblings or other heirs to challenge a will or squabble over who gets what.
+It's not uncommon for siblings or other heirs to challenge a will or squabble about who gets what.
 There might also be times when beneficiaries mistrust you and the process.
-So, prepare yourself for conflict and be ready to manage the emotional side of settling estates.
+Prepare yourself for conflict, and be ready to manage the emotional side of settling estates.

 One proven way to keep the peace is to regularly update heirs and beneficiaries on everything that's going on, whether that's keeping them abreast of the status of real estate transactions, the performance of assets, debt payments or anything else that will have a bearing on the size of their inheritance, says Altfest.